ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/get-data.md

 - The API we use requires an API key.
 A key will be provided for this class.
 However, this key will be deleted after the class is over
 - If you would like to use your own key, go to <a href="https://openweathermap.org/" target="_blank">OpenWeatherMap.org</a> and sign up for a free account.
 You can then generate an API key for your own use
-- Use `ionic g service services/weather/weather` to generate a new service
+- Use `ionic g service core/weather/weather` to generate a new service
-- Remember to add the new service to the services barrel file
+- Remember to create a barrel file for `core` add the new service to it

 ## Inject the HTTP Client